 All small group members are not created equal.
 Some talk more than others.
-In fact, some talk too much while others don't talk enough!
+In fact, some talk too much while others don’t talk enough!
 What to do?
-Before you jump ship to find another group, try the tips below.
+Before you give up and give in to dynamics that are keeping your group stuck, try the tips below.
 Your group will be grateful!

 6 Tips for Talkers

 It is normal for a small group to have some who talk more than others.
 But when a participant monopolizes the conversation or thinks he or she has to answer every question, the imbalance will invariably become a problem.
 Quieter members who aren’t given a chance to share their ideas can become discouraged or silently annoyed.
 They may pull away or stop coming all together.
 A talker who is allowed free reign may eventually destroy your group.

 If your group is struggling with this problem, try one of these tips:

 - Do not sit directly across from the monopolizer.
 Instead try to sit next to him or her.
 This limits eye contact and diffuses power, since monopolizers are encouraged by eye contact.

 - Don’t be afraid to break in.
 Affirm one of the talker’s statements and then raise a new question or ask, “What do the rest of you think?”

 - Use the Participant Checklist from our Group Tools as a way for the group to self-evaluate.
 Read through the list with your group, asking everyone to think about ways to improve their own participation in the group.